dirkpennings/http2/README.md

 * Make sure you don't have checked "Disable cache" in DEV Tools
 * As of now, the `h2` protocol only works over a HTTPS connection
+* To see the response protocol in DEV Tools, right click the columns in the Network tab and enable `Protocol`
 * [`Link:` header tags is NOT how you do push](https://twitter.com/dassurma/status/748616497115836416)

 ## Installation (OS X)